aemannlinmccornack/aemannlinmccornack.github.io/_pages/about.md

 ## Dissertation | First Book Project

-***The Politics of Ruling Alone: Discursive Repertoires and the Contestations of Sole Rulership in Early China and Classical Greece***
+***The Politics of Ruling Alone: Discursive Repertoires and the Contestation of Sole Rulership in Early China and Classical Greece***

 <details><summary>Abstract</summary>